redruin1/factorio-draftsman/docs/source/reference/environment/script.rst

        (zip) ├──────────────>                                     1.2.3
        (zip) └──────────────>                                     1.2.2

-Here, there are three different versions of ``Krastorio2Assets``.
+Here, there are three different versions of ``Krastorio2Assets``, all of which are compressed zip archives.
-Take note both that the sublist is sorted in descending version, and the only mod in this list indicated as active is the latest version.
+Take note both that the sublist is sorted by descending version, and that the only mod in this list indicated as enabled is the latest version.
-This is to indicate that the mod specified as enabled will be the one which Draftsman (and indeed Factorio) will pick when running the data lifecycle.
+This is to indicate that the topmost mod listed will be the one Draftsman (and indeed Factorio) will pick when running the data lifecycle.
 If there are two copies of the exact same mod with the exact same version, but one is a folder and the other is an archive, the folder will be preferred.

 Using the verbose ``-v`` option will also display exactly where the mods are located on disk, alongside a more explicit table view: